kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 </p>

-<p style="text-align:justify">Here are some images that are present in the category bar but would'nt make good images for classifying bars.
-Although they might have certain features and are images taken in bars they seem more like a restaurant or a deli.The dataset also has classes called restaurant and deli making it harder to learn both the classes.
+<p style="text-align:justify">Below are some images that also have the labels bar , but wouldn't necessarily make good images to train the algorithm.
+Although they might have certain features and are images taken in bars they seem more like a restaurant or a deli.The dataset also has classes called restaurant and deli making it harder to distinguish the classes.
 <center>

 <p float="center">